oceanprotocol/docs/rewards/df-max-out-yield.md

 4. Point your Allocation Power towards your published assets to receive a 2x bonus.
 5. Claim weekly Passive Rewards, Active Rewards, and update your lock.

-#### Don't have time to publish your own datasets?
+### Data Farming success metrics

-Another way to improve your yield is by [delegating](../user-guides/data-farming-101.md#how-to-delegate-your-active-rewards) your veOCEAN to someone to generate Active Rewards for you!
-In this case, the idea is that they may do a better job at publishing assets or picking winners better than you can.
-However, there is some risk to this because the rewards generated will be sent to the person you delegated to, and it's their responsibility to return those rewards back to you if that's the agreement you both made.
-To read more, see our [info on Delegation](../user-guides/data-farming-101.md#how-to-delegate-your-active-rewards).
+**Data Consume Volume (DCV)** is our term for **the total $ amount spent on purchases of Ocean ecosystem assets**, transaction fees, and more.
+The higher DCV of Ocean ecosystem assets, then the more OCEAN rewards are distributed to Data Farmers.
+It's that simple!

 ### Those assets don't sell themselves!

-Marketing your assets to buyers is your challenge.
+Marketing your assets to buyers can be a big challenge.
 Just because you publish them in the Ocean ecosystem doesn't mean that they will sell.
 It will take real work.
 Your reward is great APY.
 Its incentives all the way down 🙂

 <figure><img src="../.gitbook/assets/gif/hustlin.gif" alt=""><figcaption></figcaption></figure>

-### Measuring Data Farming's Success
+### Don't have time to publish your own datasets?

-**Data Consume Volume (DCV)** is our term for **the total $ amount spent on purchases of Ocean ecosystem assets**, transaction fees, and more.
-The higher DCV of Ocean ecosystem assets, then the more OCEAN rewards are distributed to Data Farmers.
-It's that simple!
+Another way to improve your yield is by [delegating](../user-guides/README.md#how-to-delegate-your-active-rewards) your veOCEAN to someone to generate Active Rewards for you!
+In this case, the idea is that they may do a better job at publishing assets or picking winners better than you can.
+However, there is some risk to this because the rewards generated will be sent to the person you delegated to, and it's their responsibility to return those rewards back to you if that's the agreement you both made.
+To read more, see our [info on Delegation](../user-guides/README.md#how-to-delegate-your-active-rewards).

 ### How Rewards are Calculated